Sanctuary Creates Smarter Sustainable Manufacturing for Spring ‘19 Collection

 Based upon three core practices—a smarter wash process, using low-impact fibers and incorporating polyester content from recycled water bottles—the process reduces the high water consumption, chemical usage and energy expenditure that are typical environmental threats caused by the fashion industry.

-“We are using a process called e-Flow, which requires 95 percent less water, approximately 90 percent fewer chemicals and 40 percent less energy, and the washes are beautiful,” Polanco said as she discussed her adoption of the nanobubble wash technology from Spanish company Jeanologia for the new Sanctuary denim collection.
+“We are using a process called e-Flow, which requires 95 percent less water, approximately 90 percent fewer chemicals and 40 percent less energy, and the washes are beautiful,” Polanco said as she discussed her adoption of the nanobubble wash technology for the new Sanctuary denim collection.
 “That was one maker and one wash house, but now we’re seeing that everyone is starting to look into getting this equipment.”

 Cleaning up the wash process during denim production is a big task for apparel manufacturers, but Sanctuary was interested in implementing green manufacturing practices across all product categories.
 The company sought to incorporate environmentally sound practices at the first steps in production by sourcing more-responsibly made textiles such as organic cotton, Tencel and Repreve.